 The bracket moves so smoothly you can make your adjustments with one hand.
 Just range on your target, then turn the wheel to the correct distance.
 This whole procedure doesn’t make noise, so you don’t scare off the prey.

-With just 1 pin, you will immediately enjoy a very uncluttered sight picture.
-You won’t have too many pins messing up your aperture housing, plus you know for sure which pin to use.
+With just single pin, you will immediately enjoy a very uncluttered sight picture.
+You won’t have too many multiple pins messing up your aperture housing, plus you know for sure which pin to use.
 You know for sure where the pin is aiming at, so you can target the particular part of the body of your prey.

 You also won’t have to worry about “guesstimating” where to aim when you have an odd distance such as 53 yards.
 You can yardage dial your sight to the preferred distance (using the sight tape) and you’re set.
 A single pin can even give you accuracy from 80 yards to 100 yards, which isn’t as easy with fixed pin set to specific distance intervals.
-For hunting, this is a definite advantage because creeping closer to the prey increases the risk of spooking your prey.
+For hunting, this is a definite advantage because creeping close range to the prey increases the risk of spooking your prey.
 You may not be able to get off a shot, because you were trying to get closer.

 Even the setup is easy with the 1-pin sight.
 Just sight in at 20 yards, and then do that for 60 yards.
 Put in a sight tape and you’re good to go.
-You’re now able to dial in the sight to your target at exactly the right longer distances.
+You’re now able to dial in the sight to your target at exactly the right long distances.

-You need to make sure you have enough time when using your single pin bow sight.
+You need to make sure you have enough time when using a single pin bow sight.
 You have to first get the exact distance to the target.
 Then you have to adjust the sight for that distance.
 Don’t forget that you also have to account for the windage and elevation adjustments.

 The good news is that you can practice so that you can cut down on the time you need.
 Still, you have to have time for everything.

 There’s one situation that’s problematic when you’re using a single pin bow sight with just a single pin.
-That’s when the prey moves after you fully draw and you haven’t taken your sight.
+That’s when the prey moves after you full draw and you haven’t taken your sight.
 If the prey moves, then the distance has changed.

 Now you have 2 ways to compensate.
 One is to stand down, get the new distance to the target, and then draw again.
 But this whole procedure takes time, and that’s not always available when you’re hunting.
 You also move a lot doing these things, and that can alert your prey.